 On April 10, 2015, the Company made a \$5 million investment in MGM's world-class casino property, MGM National Harbor, located in Prince George's County, Maryland, which has a predominately African-American demographic profile.
 On November 30, 2016, the Company contributed an additional \$35 million to complete its investment.
 This investment further diversified our platform in the entertainment industry while still focusing on our core demographic.
 We account for this investment on a cost basis.
 Our MGM National Harbor investment entitles us to an annual cash distribution based on net gaming revenue.
-The value of our MGM investment is included in other assets on the consolidated balance sheets and its distribution income in the amount of approximately \$7.7 million and \$4.9 million, for the years ended December 31, 2021 and 2020, respectively, is recorded in other income on the consolidated statements of operations.
-The cost method investment is subject to a periodic impairment review in the normal course.
+The value of our MGM investment is included in other assets on the consolidated balance sheets and its distribution income in the amount of approximately \$7.7 million and \$4.9 million, for the years ended December 31, 2021 and 2020, respectively, is recorded in other review in the normal course.
 The Company reviewed the investment during 2021 and 2020 and concluded that no impairment to the carrying value was required.
 There has been no impairment of the investment to date.
 As of December 31, 2020, the Company's interest in the MGM National Harbor Casino secured the MGM National Harbor Loan.
 Upon settlement of the 2028 Notes (which paid off the MGM National Harbor Loan), the Company's subsidiaries of Radio One Entertainment Holdings, LLC and Urban One Entertainment SPV, LLC became guarantors under the 2028 Notes along with the Company's other subsidiaries.